A. J. Witono: Commander of the Tanjungpura Military Regional Command

 Unlike his pro-Sukarno predecessor, Witono undertook a massive operation to crush the insurgency.
 Witono claimed in February 1968 that around 5,600 troops from his command were engaging the communist insurgents.
 Subsequently, Witono also purged his commands from communist infiltrators and arrested thirteen officers accused of cooperating with the insurgents in January 1969.
 An arms cache, which was alleged to be transferred later by the cooperators, was found in the house of an arrested officer.
 Witono's arrest was continued with the arrest of 50 other military officers and civilian.
-His spokesman also claimed that the military regional command had encovered a network of communist insurgents which involved military officers, local Chinese, and prominent figures.
+His spokesman also claimed that the military regional command had uncovered a network of communist insurgents which involved military officers, local Chinese, and prominent figures.

 Following the arrests of the officers and civilians, the influence of the insurgency was largely curbed.
 On the same month after the arrests were conducted, Witono claimed that there were only 70 members of the original insurgency forces that were still fighting against the Indonesian army.
 He also remarked that the army were also fighting a new insurgency called the North Kalimantan People's Army (NKPA).
 He only oversaw the fighting against the NKPA for a brief period, as in March 1969 he was already removed from office.